 NEW!
 Helianthemum nummularium ‘Single Mix’ SUNROSE: A seed grown strain with all sorts of possibilities.
 12” tall x 15” wide.
 Hardier, perhaps, than some of the named cultivars.
 The foliage varies from gray-green to silver, the flowers are shades of pink, peach, yellow or white.
 Zone 5 (or colder?)

 Helianthus ‘Lemon Queen’ SUNFLOWER: Lemon-yellow flowers on very tall stems.
 Long blooming, from July to September.
 This perennial is an excellent cut flower, you can fill your house with bouquets from it.
 I just love this plant, it looks so fresh and happy in the heat of summer.
 Irresistible to butterflies.
 Performs well in dry shade, too!
 5′ tall.
 Zone 5.

 Hemerocallis fulva COMMON DAYLILY: This orange daylily was here when we moved here in 1984.
 It had survived years of renters and neglect.
-It is quite tall elegant.
-It’s the toughest and most vigorous daylily, requiring only a little extra water in summer to flourish.
+It is quite tall and elegant, and yet the toughest and most vigorous daylily you will ever meet.
+40″ tall.
+Blooms in July.
 Zone 3.

 Hymenoxys scaposa: Numerous yellow daisies over a mound of narrow silver green foliage.
 Very heat and drought tolerant.
 6″ tall by 6″ wide.
 For full sun.
 Zone 4.

 Iris pumila: Dwarf bearded iris.
 Very cold hardy.
 Blooms in May.
 10″ tall.
 Zone 4.